sodgeit/CMake-SBOM-Builder/readme.md

   - Link the target `${PROJECT_NAME}-version` and include `${PROJECT_NAME}-version.h` to access the version information in C/C++. [(example)](example/CMakeLists.txt).

 All files are generated in `${PROJECT_BINARY_DIR}/version/[scripts|include|doc]`.
 The CMake variables `VERSION_SCRIPT_DIR`, `VERSION_INC_DIR`, and `VERSION_DOC_DIR` point to these directories.

 ---

-## Compatibility Strategy

-CMake frequently releases new features and improvements, and sometimes deprecates or supersedes old features.
-To ensure our script remains functional and takes advantage of these updates, we will update our minimum required CMake version in line with the oldest supported Ubuntu LTS release.

-As of the time of writing, the oldest supported Ubuntu LTS release is Ubuntu 20.04, which includes CMake version 3.16.
-When support for Ubuntu 20.04 is dropped in May 2025, we will update our minimum required to align with the next oldest supported Ubuntu LTS release.
-(Ubuntu 22.04, which includes CMake version 3.22)

-Our testing strategy will also be aligned with this approach.

-We believe this approach strikes a balance between ensuring broad compatibility for users on stable and long-term platforms and leveraging updated features and improvements in CMake.

----